-Aspi daily You currently take Aspirin or irin containing pain relievers y or nearly everyday?
-Yes No Don't Know {MALE DONORS SKIP SECTION E AN Why?
-For heart or cardiac health For pain relief For both LE DONORS ONLY Juctive history: deso stati ch of these statements best cribes your current menstrual us?
-I am still having periods and am NOT going through menopause I am still having periods, but am possibly going through menopause My periods have stopped completely because I have gone through menopause SKIP TO QUESTION 19} I had an operation which stopped my periods (SKIP TO QUESTION 19) I am taking a medication that has stopped my periods completely (SKIP TO QUESTION 19) I am taking a medication that has stopped my periods (SKIP TO QUESTION 19) My periods have stopped because of other reasons (SKIP TO QUESTION 19) 16.
-What was the date when your last menstrual period started? would you describe your menstrual flow of prefer to use some.
-Very light bleeding (you would need to two times per day, though you may prefer Light bleeding (you would need to chan two or three times per day, though you may prefer to chan two or three times per day, though you may hough you may hou en requiring sanitary protection though you may change the least absorbent tampon or pad one or er to change more frequently) nge a low or regular absorbency tampon or pad nay prefer to change more frequently) change a regular absorbency tampon or pad
+14. Do you currently take Aspirin or Aspirin containing pain relievers daily or nearly everyday?
+Yes Why?
+For heart or cardiac health For pain relief For both SECTION E FOR FEMALE DONORS ONLY Your reproductive history: 15.
+Which of these statements best describes your current menstrual status?
+16. What was the date when your last menstrual period started? □ I am still having periods and am NOT going through LI LI MY Y ENTER DATE OF LAST PERIOD menopause □ I am still having periods, but am possibly going through □ I am having my period now menopause My periods have stopped completely because I have 17.
+About how many periods did you have in the last year (12 Months)? gone through menopause {SKIP TO QUESTION 19} I had an operation which stopped my periods {SKIP TO QUESTION 19} LI ENTER NUMBER OF PERIODS I am taking a medication that has stopped my periods completely {SKIP TO QUESTION 19} My periods have stopped because of other reasons {SKIP TO QUESTION 19} 18.
+How would you describe your menstrual flow or bleeding? prefer to use some.
+Very light bleeding (you would need to two times per day, though you may prefer Light bleeding (you would need to char two or three times per day, though you r Moderate bleeding (you would need to every 3 to 4 hours, though you may prefer nge a low or regular absorbency tampon or pad nay prefer to change more frequently) change a regular absorbency tampon or pad

-- Heavy bleeding (you would need to change a high absorbency tampon or pad every 3 to 4 hours, though you may prefer to change more frequently) Very heavy bleeding or gushing (protection hardly works at all; you would need to change the highest absorbency tampon or pad every hour or two)
+4 hours, though you may prefer to change more frequently) Very heavy bleeding or gushing (protection hardly works at all; you would need to change the highest absorbency tampon or pad every hour or two)